Microsoft/azure-docs.pl-pl/articles/cognitive-services/Translator/reference/v3-0-translate.md

 ## <a name="request-parameters"></a>Parametry żądania

-Parametry żądania przesłane na ciągu zapytania są następujące:
+Parametry żądania przekazane w ciągu zapytania to:

 ### <a name="required-parameters"></a>Wymagane parametry